scoconno/scoconno.github.io/Time/perception/notes.md

 > [I]t is a notorious fact that we do not merely notice that something *has* moved or otherwise changed; we also often see something *moving* or *changing*.
 This happens if we look at the second-hand of a watch or look at a flickering flame.
 These are experiences of a quite unique kind; we could no more describe what we sense in them to a man who had never had such experiences than we could describe a red colour to a man born blind.
 It is also clear that to see a second-hand *moving* is a quite different thing from “seeing” that an hour-hand *has* moved.
 (C. D. Broad, *Scientific Thought*, p.
 351.)

-Distinguish perceiving a duration of time from events that occurring the duration.
+Distinguish perceiving a duration of time from perceiving events that occur throughout that duration.
 We certainly cannot perceive the former.
 Our interest is whether we can perceive the latter.
-If not, we would like to know why it seems to us like we can experience these durations.
+If not, we would like to know why it seems to us like we can experience them.
 Consider the famous blue/gold dress controversy.
 The interesting question is not what color the dress really is.
 The interesting question is how and why we experience the dress as having a color that it likely does not have.

 Our experience of time has several features: